Common reasons for homeowners insurance rate increases

 Is it normal for homeowners insurance to go up?

-Yes, rate increases are expected, as costs generally increase every year.
+Yes, rate increases are normal and expected, as costs generally increase every year.
+However, increases are usually much lower, around two to five percent, rather than the double-digit increases seen in recent years.

 In a time of high inflation—as we are seeing now—homeowners insurance rates should rise even more.
 Many companies monitor the Consumer Price Index and may base their rates on the direction of prices throughout the economy.